ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-3.md

    - "perf record & report" can be used to identify bottleneck based on events on specific core
    - "perf stat" can be used to statistically measure the KPIs like IPC, Front End/Back End Stalls and L1/L2/LLC Cache misses.

-   - Perf script to run on an Arm Neoverse based system is shown below:
+An example perf script that is run on an Arm Neoverse based server is shown below:

 ```console
 #!/bin/bash